postmannen/steward/README.md

 Send Shell Commands, HTTP Get, or Tail log files to control your servers by passing a message that will have guaranteed delivery if/when the subsribing node is available.
 Or for example send logs or metrics from an end node back to a central log subscriber.
 The result of the method executed will be delivered back to you from the node you sent it from.

-The idea is to build and use a pure message passing architecture for the commands back and forth from nodes, where delivery is guaranteed, and where all of the processes in the system are running concurrently so if something breaks or some process is slow it will not affect the handling and delivery of the other messages in the system.
+Steward uses Nats as message passing architecture for the commands back and forth from nodes, where delivery is guaranteed, and where all of the processes in the system are running concurrently so if something breaks or some process is slow it will not affect the handling and delivery of the other messages in the system.

 By default the system guarantees that the order of the messages are handled by the subscriber in the order they where sent.
-There have also been implemented a special type `NOSEQ` which will allow messages to be handled within that process in a not sequential manner.
+There have also been implemented a special type `NOSEQ` which will allow messages within that process to be handles in a not sequential manner.
 This is handy for jobs that will run for a long time, and where other messages are not dependent on it's result.

-A node can be a server running any host operating system, a container living in the cloud somewhere, a rapsberry pi, or something else that needs to be controlled that have an operating system installed  .
-The message passing backend used is <https://nats.io>
+A node can be a server running any host operating system, a container living in the cloud somewhere, a rapsberry pi, or something else that needs to be controlled that have an operating system installed.

 ## Inspiration

 The idea for how to handle processes, messages and errors are based on Joe Armstrongs idea behind Erlang described in his Thesis <https://erlang.org/download/armstrong_thesis_2003.pdf>.

-Joe's documents describes how to build a system where everything is based and sending messages back and forth between processes in Erlang, and where everything is done concurrently.
-I used those ideas as inspiration for building a fully decoupled system to control servers or container based systems by passing  messages between processes asynchronously to execute methods, handle errors if they occur, and handle the retrying if something fails.
+Joe's documents describes how to build a system where everything is based on sending messages back and forth between processes in Erlang, and where everything is done concurrently.
+I used those ideas as inspiration for building a fully concurrent system to control servers or container based systems by passing  messages between processes asynchronously to execute methods, handle errors if they occur, or handle the retrying if something fails.

 Steward is written in programming language Go with NATS as the message broker.

 ## Why

-With existing solutions there is often either a push or a pull kind of setup.
+With existing solutions there is often either a push or a pull kind of setup to control the nodes.

 In a push setup the commands to be executed is pushed to the receiver, but if a command fails because for example a broken network link it is up to you as an administrator to detect those failures and retry them at a later time until it is executed successfully.

 In a pull setup an agent is installed at the Edge unit, and the configuration or commands to execute locally are pulled from a central repository.
 With this kind of setup you can be pretty certain that sometime in the future the node will reach it's desired state, but you don't know when.
 And if you want to know the current state you will need to have some second service which gives you that information.

 In it's simplest form the idea about using an event driven system as the core for management of Edge units is that the sender/publisher are fully decoupled from the receiver/subscriber.
 We can get an acknowledge if a message is received or not, and with this functionality we will at all times know the current state of the receiving end.
-We can also add information in the ACK message if the command sent to the receiver was successful or not by appending the actual output of the command.

 ## Publishing and Subscribing processes